Trader’s Notebook: S&P 500

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures has spent most of the session in the 6940s an 6950s after declining overnight.
+The S&P 500 futures rose slightly early in the session and then resumed their downward march, so far reaching into the 6820s.

 9:35 a.m.
 New York time.